takerun0728/unity-gst-opencv/README.md

 1. Launch VS Code
 1. Open the library folder (unity-gst-opencv -> native-lib)
 1. Click the "CMake" icon in the left sidebar
-1. Pin "Install" to "PINNED COMMANDS"
+1. Add "Build" and "Install" to "PINNED COMMANDS"
 1. Select a configuration preset
 1. Select "Delete Cache and Reconfigure"
 1. Select "Build" from "PINNED COMMANDS"